Terri L. Jewell: Influences

-Amber L. Katherine, who wrote her dissertation about the implications of feminist Audre Lorde's open letter to Mary Daly's regarding Daly's Gyn/Ecology: The Metaethics of Radical Feminism, noted that she shared the subject of her dissertation with Jewell, who “was encouraging and affirmed the importance of the project.”
-Katherine noted Jewell's affirmation “was vitally important” because Katherine “loved [Jewell's] work and because of the kinship between [Jewell’s] work and Audre Lorde’s.”
+Amber L. Katherine, who wrote her dissertation about the implications of feminist Audre Lorde's open letter to Mary Daly regarding Daly's Gyn/Ecology: The Metaethics of Radical Feminism, noted that she shared the subject of her dissertation with Jewell, who "was encouraging and affirmed the importance of the project."
+Katherine noted that Jewell's affirmation "was vitally important" because Katherine "loved [Jewell's] work and because of the kinship between [Jewell's] work and Audre Lorde's."
 Katherine mentions wanting to understand why Jewell thought Katherine's dissertation would be important, but was hesitant to ask her.
 After Jewell's death, Katerine felt she found the answer in Jewell's poem "Show You Here."

-Valerie Jean, an African American poet, writes about her five-year correspondence with Jewell, their mutual admiration for Audre Lorde and the personal impact Jewell's death had on Jean's writing and life.
+Valerie Jean, an African American poet, writes about her five-year correspondence with Jewell, their mutual admiration for Audre Lorde, and the personal impact Jewell's death had on Jean's writing and life.

-Lisa C. Moore, the founder and editor of RedBone Press, dedicated Does Your Mama Know?: An Anthology of Black Lesbian Coming Out Stories.
-She wrote: “In memory of Terri Jewell, who lit a fire in my heart and under my butt and kept me going.”
+Lisa C. Moore, the founder and editor of RedBone Press, dedicated Does Your Mama Know?: An Anthology of Black Lesbian Coming Out Stories "In memory of Terri Jewell, who lit a fire in my heart and under my butt and kept me going."

-In 2018, Voices of the Revolution, a spoken word group, formed by Susan Harris, Laurie Hollinger and TariMuñiz, celebrated the work of Pat Parker, Terri Jewell, June Jordan and other powerful, revolutionary women at the 33th Annual Women in the Arts Festival held at the Edgewood United Church in East Lansing, Michigan.
+In 2018, Voices of the Revolution, a spoken word group, formed by Susan Harris, Laurie Hollinger, and TariMuñiz, celebrated the work of Pat Parker, Terri Jewell, June Jordan, and other powerful, revolutionary women at the 33rd Annual Women in the Arts Festival held at the Edgewood United Church in East Lansing, Michigan.

-In 2019, Su Penn led a discussion on the life of Jewell at the 34th Annual Women in the Arts Festival held at the Edgewood United Church in East Lansing, Michigan.
+In 2019, Su Penn led a discussion on Jewell's life at the 34th Annual Women in the Arts Festival held at the Edgewood United Church in East Lansing, Michigan.